kangoolutions/CPI-Grafana-Monitor/README.md

 - Sending logs to Grafana Loki using ProcessDirect adapter via the provided Integration Flow
 - Sending logs to Grafana Mimir using ProcessDirect adapter via the provided Integration Flow
 - Providing Groovy Scripts to handle traceparent headers for tracing
-- Sending traces to Grafana Tempo
+- Sending traces
+- Using Open Telemetry api instead of Loki and Prometheus API